Traditional Belgian Food in Brussels: 17 Must-Eats!

 Where to Eat Traditional Belgian Food in Brussels, aerial view over Brussels with view of the Grand Place from the restaurant Museum of Musical Instruments

-View on the Grand-Place from the restaurant Museum of Musical Instruments
+View on the Grand Place from the restaurant Museum of Musical Instruments

-The Museum of Musical Instruments is set in Brussels’ emblematic (and also probably most beautiful) building: the legendary “Old England” House, in the heart of Brussels.
+The Museum of Musical Instruments is set in Brussels’ emblematic (and probably most beautiful) building: the legendary “Old England” House, in the heart of Brussels.

-I know, I might use a lot of superlatives in this post, but that’s because we only got to see the best that Brussels has to offer.
+I know I might use a lot of superlatives in this post, but that’s because we only got to see the best that Brussels has to offer.

 It’s my favorite place to eat shrimp croquettes which is one of the most popular Brussels food.